 The most explicit verses in scripture that imply the personhood of a child in the womb come from Psalm 139:

 For it was you who formed my inward parts; you knit me together in my mother's womb.
 I praise you, for I am fearfully and wonderfully made.
 Wonderful are your works; that I know very well.
 My frame was not hidden from you, when I was being made in secret, intricately woven in the depths of the earth.
 Your eyes beheld my unformed substance.
 In your book were written all the days that were formed for me, when none of them as yet existed (Ps.
 139:13-16).

 Many pro-choice advocates use arguments about personal agency and independence to silence their critics about the morality of abortion.
 Simply put, they believe a woman should be allowed to do whatever she wants with her body.
 However, the scriptures address this for both men and women: "Do you not know that your body is a temple of the Holy Spirit within you, which you have from God, and that you are not your own?
 For you were bought with a price; therefore glorify God in your body" (1 Cor.
 6:19-20).
 Yes, our bodies belong to God since he created them in the first place.
-Human beings only have a limited amount of free will, in which is compatible with God and the laws of nature.
-There is no such thing as libertarian free will, or choice without consequence.
+Human beings only have a limited amount of free will, which is compatible with God and the laws of nature.
+The concept of libertarian free will—that is, choice without consequence—is impossible.

 In my essay "Netherworld: Down to Death," I mention the ancient pagan sacrifices of children to the idol Moloch.
 This evil spread to the Hebrews by cultural infusion:

 They mingled with the nations and learned to do as they did.
 They served their idols, which became a snare to them.
 They sacrificed their sons and their daughters to the demons; they poured out innocent blood, the blood of their sons and daughters, whom they sacrificed to the idols of Canaan; and the land was polluted with blood (Ps.
 106:35-38).